gagan3012/streamlit-tags/README.md

     '''
 ```
-Note: the suggestion feild is optional
+Note: the suggestion field is optional

 ### We also have a function now to embed the tags function to the sidebar: